whitehatsoumya/Nutoscan/README.md

 local, state and federal laws.

-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If you love and supoort my work then you can give me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/whitehatsoumya)